jcanoca/msrecover/README.md

 # msrecover
-backup and recover tool for master seed
+Backup and recover tool for BIP39 seed using BIP39 mnemoic words